The Organized Life With Pets

 In regard to pets; we’ve lived, we’ve loved, we’ve cleaned.
 And eventually, we learned how to co-habitate with animals while also keeping our space neat and tidy.

 Your eyebrow game is tight but you shed like a demon.

-1. Breed: What breed your dog or cat is has a lot to do with how often and much they will shed.
-You have more variation here with dogs – Bichon Friese and Labradoodles are among the breeds that are hypoallergenic and shed less, which will save the headache of keeping hair off of your furniture and clothes.
-Cats are furry freak-shows, so the only breeds that are truly hypoallergenic and shed-free are those skinny naked ones with the big ears, which are great if you’re into that sort of thing.
+1. Breed: The breed of your dog or cat has a lot to do with how often and how much they shed.
+You have more variation with dogs – Bichon Friese and Labradoodles are among the breeds that are hypoallergenic and shed less, which saves the headache of keeping hair off of your furniture and clothes.
+Cats are furry freak-shows, so the only breeds that are truly hypoallergenic and shed-free are those skinny naked ones with the big ears.
+Which are great if you’re into that sort of thing.

-2. That being said, most people are adopting these days, and one may fall in love with a rescue pup or kitteh who sheds like a monster.
+2. That being said, most people are adopting these days and you may fall in love with a rescue pup or kitten who sheds like a monster.
 Whether it’s a cat or a dog, brush that bad girl out twice a week.
 We like the Furminator because it’s small and works like a charm.
 This can cut down on fur balls, which your cat would otherwise deliver via vomit directly onto your carpet.